Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 Between 2014 and the first four months of 2015, there have been four calls in Palm Beach County to the Poison Information Center involving synthetic cannabinoids, which may include drugs like Budder, Spice, and K2.3

-Heroin and Fentanyl Abuse in Palm Beach, Florida
+Heroin and Fentanyl Use in Palm Beach, Florida

-The county of Palm Beach, which is home to several cities, including West Palm Beach, has been hit especially hard by the heroin abuse and the overdose epidemic that is ravaging Florida.
+The county of Palm Beach, which is home to several cities, including West Palm Beach, has been hit especially hard by the heroin addiction and the overdose epidemic that is ravaging Florida.

-With so many people struggling with heroin abuse, illicit fentanyl abuse has become one of the leading causes of opioid overdose in the country, including in Florida.
+With so many people struggling with heroin addiction, illicit fentanyl abuse has become one of the leading causes of opioid overdose in the country, including in Florida.
 Fentanyl is often mixed with heroin or sold in place of heroin, so people who struggle with heroin addiction may accidentally purchase this drug.
-This leads to numerous overdose deaths because fentanyl is more potent than heroin, so people accidentally ingesting fentanyl take too much.
+This leads to numerous overdose deaths because fentanyl is more potent than heroin, so people accidentally ingesting fentanyl take too much without even realizing it.

 Prescription Painkiller Deaths in Palm Beach County

-Four out of five people in the state who struggle with heroin addiction began by abusing prescription painkillers, like oxycodone, hydrocodone, or morphine.
+Four out of five people in the state who struggle with heroin addiction began by misusing prescription painkillers, like oxycodone, hydrocodone, or morphine.
 Overdose deaths from these drugs are high in West Palm Beach.
-In 2015, medical examiners found:19
+In 2020, medical examiners found:19

 Many prescription painkiller deaths involve older adults.
-Of the 47 overdose deaths in West Palm Beach caused by oxycodone, none were under 18 years old while 16 were between ages 35 and 50, and 17 were people over the age of 50.
-The same was true of hydrocodone: Of the 16 deaths caused by a hydrocodone overdose, none occurred in people younger than 35; four people were between the ages of 25 and 50; and the other 12 were in individuals over 50 years old.19
+Of the 68 overdose deaths in West Palm Beach involving oxycodone, none were under 18 years old while 21 were between ages 35 and 50, and 12 were people over the age of 50.19

 Morphine Overdose Rates in Palm Beach, Florida